deniztas/nyc-taxi-data-pipeline/README.md

 ### Instructions
 1. **Execute ```docker build -t myimage .``` command in the directory where the docker file is located**
 2. **Execute ```docker run -d --rm -v output_parquet:/output_parquet -v output_avro:/output_avro -p 8080:8080 myimage``` command**

-⋅⋅⋅This command build and docker image that containd Airflow.
+...This command build and docker image that containd Airflow.
 You will access the Airflow user interface from ```http://localhost:8080/``` after all requirements are installed.
 This is what the pipeline looks like.
 3. **Before the execute following command you may want to minimize the data to be downloaded.**

 ...Go to `data_pipeline/config.yaml`.
 You will see a parameter named `retention_N_months`.
 This parameter keeps how many months to go back from 2020-12.
 If you don't want to install whole 3 years data, you can reduce this value.
 4. **Commands**
 - Open  a terminal in the project folder.